steemit/condenser/src/app/help/en/welcome.md

 If you are using anyone else's material as part of your posts (including images), even if it is free to use, please cite your sources.
 You should make sure that you are not violating any copyright laws if you are using someone else's material/images.

 Remember, your posts should have original content in them.
-Aiming for at least 50% your own words/images per post is a good starting point for quality content creation.
+Quotes should not exceed more than half of a publication.
+Include your own thoughts, photographs, art, and ideas.

 <a href="#Table_of_Contents">^</a>
 ### <span id="Password_Security">Password Security</span>